Mantel Clocks For Sale

 Dial Condition: It is unfortunate that the dial has a spot that is worn through to the metal dial pan.
 It is also dirty.
 This is a fairly common issue with paper dial clocks that are now over 100 years old.
 Because they are paper, they cannot be cleaned easily.
 Because the dial is original, readable and contains the companies “made by” label along the bottom edge, we felt it best to not replace it

-Features: Hour and half hour rack strike on gong with “repeater” pull string on right side of case - Cast brass bezel with beveled glass
+Features: Hour and half hour rack strike on gong, with “repeater string” on right side of case.
+Cast brass bezel with beveled glass.

 Dimensions: 17.5” high by 13.5” wide by 6.5” deep